DLR-RM/stable-baselines3/docs/guide/examples.rst

 .. image:: ../_static/img/colab-badge.svg
    :target: https://colab.research.google.com/github/Stable-Baselines-Team/rl-colab-notebooks/blob/sb3/advanced_saving_loading.ipynb

-Stable-Baselines3 allows to automatically create an environment for evaluation.
+Stable-Baselines3 automatic creation of an environment for evaluation.
 For that, you only need to specify ``create_eval_env=True`` when passing the Gym ID of the environment while creating the agent.
 Behind the scene, SB3 uses an :ref:`EvalCallback <callbacks>`.